artsy/artsy.github.io/_posts/2017-02-05-Retrospective-Swift-at-Artsy.md

 # React Native, one year later

 In our announcement we talked about the lack of nuanced post-mortems on React Native.
 We're now a year in, we can at least try to help out in that space.
 We're sticking with React Native for the foreseeable future.
-It would take some _drastics_ changes in the Apple ecosystem for us to re-consider this decision.
-So here's our summary after 1 year.
+It would take some _drastic_ changes in the Apple ecosystem for us to re-consider this decision.
+So here's the summary after 1 year.

 * We can share concepts with web
 * Tools are built for our apps like ours